Utopiah/StoryboardVR/README.md

+#StoryboardVR : Converge faster to a shared understanding of a VR / 360 experience

 Draw and show to your 360 video clients or your 3D artists your vision then iterate faster and more frequently thanks to their live comments all via the web, no installation required to create, share or review.

 ![Interface example with live collaboration](http://vatelier.net/MyDemo/Storyboard/preview.jpg)